-Sr. No. Title Description I. Name of the scheme Axis India Manufacturing Fund ('the Scheme') II.
+Sr. No. Title Description I. Name of the scheme Axis Consumption Fund ('the Scheme') II.
 Category of the Scheme Thematic Fund III.
-Scheme type An open-ended equity scheme-representing the India manufacturing theme IV.
-Scheme code AXIS/O/E/THE/23/09/0079 V. Investment objective To provide long term capital appreciation by investing in equity and equity related securities of companies engaged in manufacturing theme.
-There can be no assurance that the investment objective of the Scheme will be achieved.
-VI.
-Liquidity /listin g details The Scheme offers Units for Subscription and Redemption at NAV based prices on all Business Days on an ongoing basis.
-Under normal circumstances the AMC shall dispatch the redemption proceeds within three (3) working days from the date of receipt of request from the Unit holder.
+Scheme type An open ended equity scheme following consumption theme.
+IV.
+Scheme code AXIS/O/E/THE/24/06/0088 V. Investment objective To provide long term capital appreciation from an actively managed portfolio of equity and equity related securities of companies engaged in consumption and consumption related sector or allied sectors.
+There is no assurance that the investment objective of the Scheme will be achieved VI.
+Liquidity /listing details The Scheme offers Units for Subscription and Redemption at NAV based prices on all Business Days.
+Under normal circumstances, the AMC shall dispatch the redemption proceeds within three (3) working days from the date of receipt of request from the Unit holder.
 The AMC shall adhere to guidelines published by AMFI /SEBI for exceptional circumstances under which the scheme is unable to transfer redemption or repurchase proceeds within prescribed timelines.
 VII.
-Benchmark AMFI Tier 1 Benchmark: NIFTY India Manufacturing TRI (Total Return Index) Justifications of Benchmark: The scheme's portfolio will be market-cap agnostic and will be diversified both in terms of sector and market capitalization.
-The Nifty India Manufacturing Index aims to track the performance of stocks that represent manufacturing sectors in India.
-The stocks are selected from a combined universe of Nifty 100, Nifty Midcap 150 and Nifty Small cap 50 index.
-A stock's weight in the Nifty India Manufacturing index is based on its free-float market capitalization subject to maximum weight of each stock at 5%.
-The index also has a minimum weight of 20% to certain manufacturing sectors.
-The constituents of the Index reflect the fund's universe in the best possible way.
+Benchmark (Total Return Index) AMFI Tier 1 Benchmark: Nifty India Consumption TRI Justifications of Benchmark: The Nifty India Consumption Index is designed to reflect the behavior and performance of a diversified portfolio of companies representing the domestic consumption sector which includes sectors like Consumer Non-durables, Healthcare, Auto, Telecom Services, Pharmaceuticals, Hotels, Media & Entertainment, etc. The constituents of the Index reflect the fund's universe in the best possible way.
 Tier 2 Benchmark: Not Applicable The Trustee/AMC reserves the right to change the benchmark for the evaluation of the performance of the Scheme from time to time, keeping in mind the investment objective of the Scheme and the appropriateness of the benchmark, subject to SEBI guidelines and other prevalent guidelines.
 VIII.
 NAV disclosure By 11.00 p.m. on every Business Day on AMC (www.axismf.com) and AMFI website.
 Further Details in Section II.
 IX.
 Applicable timelines Timeline for Dispatch of redemption proceeds: Under normal circumstances the AMC shall dispatch the redemption proceeds within three (3) working days from the date of receipt of request from the Unit holder.
 The AMC shall adhere to guidelines published by AMFI /SEBI for exceptional circumstances under which the scheme is unable to transfer redemption or repurchase proceeds within prescribed timelines.
+Dispatch of IDCW: The IDCW warrants/cheque/demand draft shall be dispatched to the Unit holders within seven (7) working days from the record date.